 Evidence collection is inefficient.
-Collection of evidence is conducted at the individual level and lacks uniformity; it relies on siloed and unaudited solutions, often requires printing thousands of pages of hard copy documents and interacting with disparate, unintegrated systems.
+Collection of evidence is conducted at the individual level and lacks uniformity; it relies on independent and unaudited solutions which often times requires the printing of thousands of pages of hard copy documents and interacting with disparate, disjointed systems.

 Data analysis is ineffective.
-Data and physical evidence are processed and analyzed by investigative teams through physical review of printed and digital evidence, and managed on standard, unspecialized productivity tools which lack investigation mission-specific features.
+Data and physical evidence are processed and analyzed by investigative teams through the physical review of printed and digital evidence, and managed on standard, unspecialized productivity tools that lack investigation mission-specific features.
 Data is stored on local hard drives, which have limited useful life and are complex to search.
 This results in slow and cumbersome first responses and a process which tends to be manual as well as error-prone and lacks integration.

-No consistent platform for investigative management.
+No consistent solution for investigative management.
 Limited technology and resources contribute to frequent disconnection between teams and departments.
 The overload of information and lack of collaboration makes it difficult to bring effective justice to communities.
 Further, the lack of permissions and access control mean that the wrong team members may have access to private data.